F-Zero X: Development and release

 In mid-1996, during Mario Kart 64 development, Shigeru Miyamoto said he planned a sequel to F-Zero for the Nintendo 64.
 Initially titled "F-Zero 64", Famitsu magazine revealed the project in mid-1997.
 Tadashi Sugiyama and Shigeru Miyamoto served as director and producer, respectively.
 Taro Bando and Hajime Wakai served as composers.
 Several key Wave Race 64 programmers including the lead programmer made up the in-house development team.
-Developed by Nintendo EAD, it is a sequel to the original F-Zero (1990), and is the first F-Zero installment with 3D graphics.
-The game debuted at the Nintendo Space World event on November 20, 1997, publicly playable for the first time.
+Developed by Nintendo EAD, it is the sequel to the original F-Zero (1990), and is the first F-Zero installment with 3D graphics.
+It debuted at the Nintendo Space World event on November 20, 1997, publicly playable for the first time.
 IGN reported this version was 60% complete and consistently ran at 60 frames per second.
-That frame rate goal required developers to minimize background detail, texture detail, and polygon count on vehicles which reduce as they pass.
+That framerate required developers to minimize background detail, texture detail, and polygon count on vehicles which reduce as they pass.
 They noted that "[tracks] hide most of the limited backgrounds with their girth and undulating nature which block out almost everything else."
 Fogging effects are used to hide background shortcomings such as where the sky and ground meet.

-The character voices in the game, including the announcer, Mr. Zero, were provided by Jim Wornell and Kayomi McDonald.
+The character voices, including the announcer, Mr. Zero, were provided by Jim Wornell and Kayomi McDonald.
 Wornell based Mr. Zero's voice on that of the announcer in Ridge Racer.
 The soundtrack includes remixes from its predecessor. including a half-sized monaural soundtrack and real-time stereo ambient effects.
 Some of its music is included in two soundtrack CDs.
 The F-Zero X Original Soundtrack was released on September 18, 1998, with 29 musical tracks.
 The F-Zero X Guitar Arrange Edition was released on January 27, 1999, with ten guitar arrangements.

-The game was released in Japan on July 14, 1998, but its North American release suffered a three-month delay due to Nintendo's policy of evenly spacing the release of first-party games.
+F-Zero X was released in Japan on July 14, 1998, but its North American release suffered a three-month delay due to Nintendo's policy of evenly spacing the release of first-party games.
 It was released in North America on October 27, in Europe on November 6, and in China for the iQue Player on February 25, 2004.
 It was re-released on the Wii and Wii U Virtual Console in 2007 and around 2016, respectively.
 This was Europe's 100th Wii Virtual Console game.
 A March 2022 re-release for the Nintendo Classics service has a 2 to 4-person online multiplayer mode.